The 80/20 rule is a phenomenal simple yet powerful concept that can transform how you view your people, processes, systems, and your entire business.

 By combining both, it becomes easier to accurately understand and outline the numerous constraints you must deal with during every project, better manage time, and even resolve conflicts when they happen.

 You can equally implement the Pareto principle to increase the value of your time, product, and services.
 Let’s say you make $15 an hour.
 In thinking about how to increase your value, most people simply ask the question ‘can I make $16?’
 Can I get $18?
-Can I get $20?.
+Can I get $20?
 The real question should be figuring out tasks that are worth $15, from tasks that are worth higher.
 For instance, an hour’s work is different for different tasks.
-Some things are worth $10 an hour, while others are worth $100 an hour, $1000 an hour, and so on.
+Some things are worth $10 an hour, while others are worth $100 an hour, $1000 an hour, and so on based on the long-term value to the business.
 By putting a value on these tasks and quadrants you will be able to better assess the best use of your time, and decide where and how to delegate.

 - If 80% of your sales come from 20% of your clients, then you should focus on further development and improving relationships with the biggest clients or search for new ‘look-alike’ clients